About Colonsay

 Your holiday on Colonsay can be as sedate and relaxing or as active as you desire.
 The island offers many unique activities for all ages and tastes — see the linked websites where available for further information.

-• Ceòl Cholasa music festival - The island hosts a popular folk music festival every September.
+- Ceòl Cholasa music festival — The island hosts a popular folk music festival every September.

-• Colonsay book festival - Once a year, world renowned authors give short readings of some of their titles.
+- Colonsay book festival — Once a year, world renowned authors give short readings of some of their titles.

-• Charter boat hire - Coastal connection have chartered boats for hire and tours around a variety of locations in the western isles, including Colonsay.
+- Charter boat hire — Coastal connection have chartered boats for hire and tours around a variety of locations in the western isles, including Colonsay.

-• Fishing - In addition to sea fishing, visitors can fish in the local lochs.
+- Fishing — In addition to sea fishing, visitors can fish in the local lochs.
 Loch an Sgoltaire and Loch Fada are resident to brown trout, descendants of fish introduced by the monastic community in Kiloran Abbey.
-Visitors desiring to fish in the lochs are requested to join the Colonsay fly fishing association at the hotel or Colonsay estate office, which gives access to the fishing log and boats.
+Visitors desiring to fish in the lochs are requested to join the Colonsay fly fishing association at the Colonsay estate office, which gives access to the fishing log and boats.

 Flora and Fauna

 For such a small island, Colonsay is home to a remarkable range of diverse habitats and consequently flora and fauna which are hard to find in other parts of Scotland.
-Flora highlights include the Sea Samphire, Marsh Helleborine and the rare orchis Spiranthes Romanzoffiana (Irish ladies tresses).
+Flora highlights include the Sea Samphire, Marsh Helleborine and the rare orchid Spiranthes Romanzoffiana (Irish ladies tresses).

 Naturally, where there are flowers, there are bees, and the island homes colonies of the only native honeybee species in Britain, Apis mellifera mellifera.
 This species is protected by law and it is an offence to keep or introduce other species to the island.